LukeSmithxyz/based.cooking/content/gumbo-shrimp-and-sausage.md

 author: carl-zimmerman
 ---

-This recipe is a simplified version of AB's Seafood Gumbo -- [youtube](https://youtu.be/XuiKYWb7s5o)
+This recipe is a simplified version of [AB's Seafood Gumbo](https://youtu.be/XuiKYWb7s5o).

 - ⏲️ Prep time: 15 min
 - 🍳 Cook time: 130 min